Discover more from Statitudes

 Although the system was designed to evaluate baseball players, with a few minor tweaks it can also be used to assess the Hall-worthiness of basketball players.
-Today I will assess the Hall of Fame chances of Kevin Johnson.
+In this piece I will examine Kevin Johnson’s case for the Basketball Hall of Fame.

-Johnson was the best player on the Suns BC (Before Charles) and he was the best player on the first Suns team after Barkley’s departure.
+Johnson was the best player on the Suns BC (Before Charles) and he was also the best player on the first Suns team AB (After Barkley).
 In other words, Johnson was the best player on the Suns in half of his 10 full seasons in Phoenix.

 No. Early in KJ’s career Magic Johnson was the NBA’s best point guard, and after Magic’s departure John Stockton was arguably the best.
 KJ deserved to be included in the discussion after Magic’s first retirement, but he had to compete with the likes of the aforementioned Stockton, plus Tim Hardaway, Gary Payton, and Mark Price.